pingcap/blog/2017-08-15-multi-raft.md

 2. Create passively: When a Region adds a Peer replica and this `ConfChange` command has been applied, the Leader will send a Message to the Store of this newly-added Peer.
 When the Store receives this Message and confirms its legality, and finds that there is no corresponding Peer, it will create a corresponding Peer.
 However, at that time, this Peer is an uninitialized and any information of its Region is unknown to us, so we use 0 to initialize its Log Term and Index.
 Leader then will know this Follower has no data (there exists a Log notch from 0 to 5) and it will directly send snapshot to this Follower.

 3. Create when splitting: When a Region splits into two Regions, one of the Regions will inherit the metadata before splitting and just modify its Range while the other will create relevant meta information.
 The corresponding Peer of this newly-created Region and the initial Log Term and Index is also 5.
-The reason is that by then Leader and Follower both have the latest data and don’t need snapshot.
+The reason is that by then Leader and Follower both have the latest data and don't need snapshot.
 (Note: Actually, the Split process is much more complicated and the situation of sending snapshot may occur.
-But I’m not going to elaborate in this article.)
+But I'm not going to elaborate in this article.)

 Then you need to pay attention to snapshot.
 Both generating and applying snapshot are time-consuming operations. `PeerStore` will only synchronize the meta information related to the snapshot to avoid the situation that the whole Raft thread will get stuck and obstruct the subsequent Raft process.
 Instead, `PeerStore` asynchronously performs snapshot on another thread and it maintains the state of snapshot: